mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Enable or disable the admin interface.
 This allows the admin interface to be completely disabled to prevent access to it.

+### `admin_gui`

+Enable or disable the admin graphical user interface.
+This parameter takes a boolean value and is enabled by default.

+MaxScale provides a GUI for administrative operations via the REST API.
+When the GUI is enabled, the root REST API resource (i.e. `http://localhost:8989/`) will serve the GUI.
+When disabled, the REST API will respond with a 200 OK to the request.
+By disabling the GUI, the root resource can be used as a low overhead health check.

 ### `admin_log_auth_failures`

 Log authentication failures for the admin interface.
 This parameter expects a